Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Conclusions

-I assumed that the market for tokens is frictionless.
-Hence, holding tokens is inconvenient only because exchanging them for consumption may require waiting one period.
-However, this exchange generates no cost.
-A more realistic view is that the market for tokens has frictions, and these frictions further reduce the benefit of using tokens.
-In an even more realistic model, these frictions would depend on the volume of transactions, which itself is a function of the value of the object being exchanged.
-This extension is also left for future work.
+Throughout the analysis, I have assumed that the market for tokens is frictionless.
+In this setting, holding tokens is only inconvenient in that consumption may be delayed by one period, but this delay entails no cost.
+A more realistic approach would recognize frictions in the token market, which would further diminish the benefits of using tokens.
+In an even richer framework, these frictions could depend on transaction volume, which in turn would be linked to the value of the object being traded.
+Extending the model in this direction is also left for future work.